Dermatology Residency Program

 The Dermatology Residency training program is designed to develop self-directed, self-motivated, lifelong learners and foster development of problem-solving and critical thinking skills in practicing dermatologists with thorough knowledge of dermatology and evidence-based medicine.
 Participants in this residency program develop self-confidence and awareness of clinical limitations as they prepare for the rapidly evolving aspects of managed care.

-Clinical opportunities for residents focus on general dermatology as well as subspecialties areas, including multidisciplinary melanoma, vascular lesion, lymphoma and atopic dermatitis clinics.
-Other special clinical sessions in the department are devoted to hair, vascular birthmarks and cosmetics.
+Clinical opportunities for residents focus on general dermatology as well as subspecialty areas, including melanoma, vascular lesion, lymphoma, cosmetic, Mohs surgery, transplant, mucosal, dermatology-rheumatology, and urgent clinics.

 Application Requirements and Process

 The dermatology residency at IU School of Medicine is a three-year program with four positions available each year: two PGY-1 positions (categorical) and two PGY-2 positions (advanced).
 The residency is fully accredited by the Accreditation Council for Graduate Medical Education and participates in the National Resident Matching Program.

 Two of the categorical positions are four-year programs with the PGY-1 year completed in conjunction with the IU School of Medicine Department of Medicine.
 Because the preliminary year is linked to the three remaining years of the dermatology residency, a separate application is not required for the preliminary year.
 These positions begin each year on July 1.